 A Parent PLUS Loan is a federal loan program that parents of dependent undergraduate students can use to help pay for college.
 The interest rate, repayment term, and grace period are set by the government.
-You can apply for a Parent Plus Loan here, and your student can use the FAFSA® website to apply for federal aid.
+Graduate students and their cosigners can apply for a different set of federal loans.

 You’ll have access to an online loan dashboard to set up payments, access loan documents, and view loan details.
 You can check how the repayment process is going and how much longer your student has left to pay on the loan.

 We do not offer a cosigner release option at this time; however, we do offer student loan refinancing.
 If your student chooses to refinance, the new loan will be in the student’s name without a cosigner.

 To refinance student loan debt, the student borrower must apply and pass a credit check with their chosen lender.
 Refinancing may result in a lower interest rate or lower monthly payments, but this is not guaranteed.